 - Stress and deadlines can inspire you to work.

-- You work for the purpose, not just desire to win.
+- Your work is for the purpose, not just desire to win.

 Given that we can “learn” to be creative, multiple studies suggest different ways to help us: